durangoretro/web/docs/started.md

 ## Description
-Durango is made from two PCBs: The actual [SBC](https://en.wikipedia.org/wiki/Single-board_computer), and a peripheral board with a keyboard and two gamepads sockets.
+Durango is made from two PCBs: The actual [SBC](https://en.wikipedia.org/wiki/Single-board_computer), and a peripheral board with a keyboard and two gamepad sockets.
 The peripheral board can be built to support either NES gamepads or Megadrive/Genesis gamepads (including Atari VCS/2600-style joysticks).

 ## Build your own Durango